ZixiaChen/Eaglercraft-1.12/README.md

 ### Compiling

+Prerequisites: Java 17 and JDK 17 or higher

 Download this project and run gradle's clean and build tasks (`./gradlew clean build` on Linux and `gradlew.bat clean build` on Windows), then look in build/distributions for the compiled runtime zip.

-##### Releases can be outdated!
+#### Releases can be outdated!
 To get the latest working version compile this repo yourself

 ### Web client
 As of right now there is no system to compile an offline download, neither is there a web client.